google/koladata/docs/api_reference.md

   return_type_as: The return type of the call is expected to be the same as
     the return type of this expression.
 In most cases, this will be a literal of the corresponding type.
-This needs to be specified if the functor does not return a DataSlice. kd.types.DataSlice and kd.types.DataBag can also be passed here.
+This needs to be specified if the functor does not return a DataSlice. kd.types.DataSlice, kd.types.DataBag and kd.types.JaggedShape can also be passed here.
   stack_trace_frame: Optional details of a stack trace frame, to be added to
     all the exceptions raised by `fn`.
 Use `stack_trace.create_stack_trace_frame` to create it.